 Bouns: Written Meditations

-Written meditation scripts are prepared in advance and can be read not only by a parent or guardian but also siblings, relatives and friends who can all benefit from the positive effects of meditation and relaxation.
-These are a great option for those looking to keep tech out of a child’s bedroom, or for kids who find a familiar voice more soothing than an app.
+Written meditation scripts are prepared in advance and can be read not only by a parent or guardian but also by siblings, relatives and friends who can all benefit from the positive effects of meditation and relaxation.
+These are a great option for those looking to keep tech out of a child’s bedroom or for kids who find a familiar voice more soothing than an app.
 To peruse some options for your next guided meditation, check out these scripts from Greenchild Magazine.

 In addition to meditation, you can also use these bedtime apps to improve your family’s sleep.

 Portal doesn’t just improve your sleep and relaxation; it helps your focus, too, with 19 total portals (5 come unlocked, the rest you have to purchase one by one).
 This app creates an immersive experience that pairs 3D soundscapes and HD visuals with Philips Hue smart lighting.
 Soundscapes are the work of an Emmy-winning recordist and run the gamut from the soothing waves of the Pacific to the tundras of Africa.
 There is also a built-in timer and an awesome focused task feature that will come especially handy when concentrating.
 It’s recommended for ages four and up, and it’s free to download and then $5.99 to access the locked portals.

 Moshi definitely gets the award for the most accessible app because there is no internet needed to download it.
 More than 45 hours of original content that includes stories narrated by Patrick Steward and Goldie Hawn.
 Enjoy stories, music, soundtracks, and meditations designed to eliminate anxiety and stress while helping children relax and sleep better.
 It is rated for everyone and is free with in-app purchases.